forge-55/bunkeros/docs/development/roadmap.md

 ## Overview

-This document describes the comprehensive improvements made to the BunkerOS installation process to ensure reliability across all Arch-based distributions.
+This document describes the comprehensive improvements made to the BunkerOS installation process to ensure reliability on minimal Arch Linux installations.

 ## Issues Addressed